Graphics for vintage Canadian military aircraft.

 - Ultra-large scale models

-Produced using a wide-format 60-inch Latex printer on premium quality 3M Cast self-adhesive vinyl.
+Produced using a wide-format 60-inch Latex printer on premium quality 3M Controltac Cast self-adhesive vinyl at 600 dpi.
 After printing, the vinyl is given an optically clear UV protective overlaminate and then each element is contour cut to its finished shape.
 Rated at 12+ years outdoors.

 PHOTO: Canadair Sabre 5, pedestal-mounted in Peterborough with Digitally-printed Red Ensigns, pre-1965 roundels and 430 Sqn Tail Band.

 Premium 2-mil (0.002") high-performance Cast vinyl film with a permanent acrylic adhesive imported from the UK in a wide range of colours.
 Its excellent conformability enhances adhesion on textured, corrugated, and irregular surfaces with seams or rivets.
 Rated 12+ years outdoor durability.

 Typically used for single-colour graphics, but simple multi-colour designs can be created by layering one colour on top of another, using registration guides to aid in the placement of each layer for extremely accurate alignment.

 PHOTO: Canadair CT-133 Silver Star from Waterloo Warbirds with all markings supplied using solid colour Cast vinyl.

 A Calendered 3.4-mil (0.0034") vinyl film for applications requiring a painted finish.
 An ideal method for the many small Service and Maintenance stencils found on military aircraft.

 Once the vinyl mask is applied to the surface and burnished down, the Transfer Tape is removed and the paint is applied, either by spraying or by daubing with a foam pouncer or sponge applicator.
-When finished with the paint application, the mask is simply peeled off due to its removeable acrylic adhesive and discarded.
+When finished with the paint application, the vinly mask is simply peeled off due to its removeable acrylic pressure-sensitive adhesive.